Woman falls onto tracks after being punched at LIRR station

 "Initially, when he got her up, she was still frightened," witness Usman Khan said.
 "She didn't know what he was trying to do, I guess because she hit her head.
 She was trying to grab on and not get up, and he's trying to explain to her, 'You really have to get off the tracks.
 The train is coming.'
 Eventually, he had to pull her off the tracks and put her on the platform."

-Khan said someone tried to run after the suspect but was unable to catch him.
+Khan said someone tried to run after the attacker but was unable to catch him.
 The suspect, according to witnesses, hangs out regularly at the station but is not a commuter.

+Late Thursday, MTA police said they arrested 34-year-old Troy Liddell of Central Islip.
+He's facing charges of assault and reckless endangerment.

 Abdul Rauf works at the coffee shop inside the station and said he has known the victim on a casual basis for years.
 He said she is a regular commuter.